Terra Cotta

 Pumpkin

 The daemon servant summoned by the coven at Waterhouse.
+Any argument about him is filled with straw.

 Fang

-Serf to Mustafah Ibn
+Mustafah Ibn Al Zaid

 Salaamandar

-Memed – Chef Extraordinare from Mushylane now cooking for a takeaway outside Gypsum.
+Chef Extraordinare from Mushylane now cooking for a takeaway outside Gypsum.

 Witches

-Mz Penelopoea Noble
+Mz Penelopoea Noble – Headmistress of Witchaven

 Penny Farthing